kezzico/ios-image-lake/README.md

 Setup the Xcode project by creating a new single view app.

-Load cloudinary into your project using Cloudinary.
+Load cloudinary into your project using Cocoapods.
 If Cocoapods is not installed [install it from cocoapods.org site](https://cocoapods.org/)

 From your terminal `cd` to your project's folder
 > you can type cd then drag the folder into your terminal and press return.